-Repeatability Rule: Allow 8 units in any combination of MUS 150, MUS 152, MUS 158, MUS 161, MUS 162, MUS 163, MUS 164, MUS

-165, MUS 166, MUS 170, MUS 175.
-Acceptable for Credit: CSU, UC
+Repeatability Rule: Allow 8 units in any combination of MUS 150, MUS 152, MUS 161, MUS 164, MUS 165, MUS 166, MUS 170, MUS 175 with a four-enrollment maximum per course.

 This performance group studies traditional and contemporary music through choral ensemble rehearsal and performance.
 Students are required to participate in on- and off-campus performances as well as in concert tours.
+(May be repeated; see Repeatability Rule above.)